ramonaweb2/Web_Impression/README.md

 > docker system prune -a

 # SSL Certificate:
+# {!!!
 # > docker-compose -f docker-compose.prod.yml up -d --force-recreate nginx
-# remove directory 'certbot'
+# remove directory 'certbot' !!!
+This will remove the certificate!!!

 # web.conf file in v1. (web-without-certificate.conf)
 # 1. You can now test that everything is working by running
 # docker-compose -f docker-compose-certbot.yml run --rm  certbot certonly --webroot --webroot-path /var/www/certbot/ --dry-run -d web-impression.net
-# email: ramona.gospodinova@gmail.com
 # You should get a success message like "The dry run was successful".

 # web.conf in v2. (web-with-certificate.conf)